saidulIslam1602/MaritimeIQ_Platform/interview-preparation/10-critical-issues-resolved.md

 ## 2. **Branding Consistency: Havila References Removal**

 ### **Problem**
-GitHub repository description and codebase contained numerous "Havila" references from the original template, creating branding inconsistency for the MaritimeIQ Platform.
+GitHub repository description and codebase contained numerous "Havila"references from the original template, creating branding inconsistency for the MaritimeIQ Platform.

 ### **Root Cause Analysis**
 - Project was built from a maritime template with Havila Kystruten branding